pmvrsi/CircuitScope/README.md

 - Pygame

 ## Purpose
-This project serves as my OCR A Level NEA (Non-Examined Assessment) submission and is 20% of my grade
+This project serves as my OCR A Level NEA (Non-Examined Assessment) submission and is 20% of my OCR A Level Computer Science (H446) grade

 ## Current Status
 - ⏳ Development in progress